 “The flight crew did not effectively scan and monitor the primary flight instrumentation parameters during the landing and the attempted go-around”the authority said in its final report.

-The crew’s dependence on automation and a lack of preparation for flying go-arounds – or aborted landings – from near to the runway surface seriously impacted flight crew performance in a critical flight circumstance, according to the report.
+According to the report, the crew’s dependence on automation and a lack of preparation for flying go-arounds – or aborted landings – from near the runway surface seriously impacted flight crew performance in a critical flight circumstance.

 The Aircraft involved